 "'Massachusetts has been the wheel within New England, and Boston the wheel within Massachusetts.
 Boston therefore is often called the 'hub of the world,' since it has been the source and fountain of the ideas that have reared and made America." -The Rev. F.B.
 Zinckle, Last Winter in the United States (1868)

 This is Boston.

 Our city doesn't take its place in the American story lightly.
 Boston has been central to European settlement on the continent, to the formation of the country, to learning, to finance, to technological innovation.
 The nation is rooted in this city's civic tradition, intellectual foundations, literature, arts, entertainment, and sports history.
-Boston has always set cultural trends for the globe, for good and for ill.
+Boston has often led the globe, for good and for ill.